top of page

 Length and Nature of the Project

 If you’re working on a 3-week repaint, scaffold sheeting will do.
-If it's a 3month + facade restoration — go with shrink wrap.
+If it's a 3-month+ façade restoration — shrink wrap will usually offer better durability and control..

 The longer the timeline, the more durable your wrap needs to be.